Our easy crostata is a cozy Italian tart, soft on the bottom, crusty on the edge, and filled with your favorite jam – apricot is a classic.

 Oil

-Choose a neutral-flavored vegetable oil such as sunflower oil or canola oil.
+Choose a neutral-flavored vegetable oil such as a light olive oil, sunflower oil or olive oil.
 Oil is super easy to work with and produces a delicious crust.

 You can substitute butter (or dairy-free butter) for oil, melted in the microwave for 30 seconds.
 Working with butter is a little trickier, so I’d recommend starting with an oil-based dough.